jstebbins/wyoming-whisper-vulkan-service/README.md

 At this point you may build the podman image and configure a user service that will be launched whenever the machine boots.
-The recommended modern way to run podman services is with Quadlets, `man podman-systemd`.
+The recommended modern way to run podman services is with Quadlets, `man podman-systemd.unit`.
 Example systemd quadlet file `wyoming-whisper.container`:
 ```
 [Unit]